 You can apply for a Temporary Work – International Agreement visa if you’ll be contracted to do work covered by international law or treaty while in the UK.
-For example if you’ll be:
+This includes working:

-- working as a private servant in a diplomatic household
+- as a private servant in a diplomatic household

 This visa has replaced the Temporary Worker – International Agreement Worker visa (T5).